The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Preliminaries

 A response to possibly biased plugin validation is unplugged validation via influence functions \citep{alaaValidatingCausalInference2019}.
 Another alternative is \textit{R-Loss} derived from the main formula of the R-Learner \citep{nieQuasioracleEstimationHeterogeneous2021}, further extended to \textit{R-Score} \citep{econml} that penalises constant CATE predictions, similarly to $R^2$ penalising constant outcome predictions in general.
+Interestingly, it is also possible to rewrite \textit{R-Loss} as a reweighted ideal metric, such as \textit{PEHE} \citep{doutreligne2025select}.